How long does it take you to write marketing emails?

-Studies show 55% of emails get opened on a mobile device.
+Studies show that 81% of emails get opened on a mobile device.

 Take this into consideration when you’re crafting a subject line.
 While it may look fine on your computer, it may look different on a smaller screen.

-Here’s an example to show you what I’m talking about:
+Here’s an example to show you what we’re talking about:

-While most businesses realize that their emails need to be optimized for mobile devices, they forget about the subject lines.
+While most businesses realize that their emails must be optimized for mobile devices, they forget about the subject lines.

 7. Subject lines with free stuff

 It’s OK to give things away.
-Some companies avoid this because they think it’s not profitable, which I completely understand.
+Some companies avoid this because they think it’s not profitable, which we completely understand.

-Look, I’m not saying you need to give away your most expensive products.
+We’re not saying you have to give away your most expensive products.
 But it doesn’t hurt to give away a gift with a purchase every now and then.

-This is especially true if you’re using an email campaign to promote the free offer.
+This is especially true if you use an email campaign to promote the free offer.